 - Pay stubs, tax returns or other evidence of income

-- Health insurance information (cost of family and employee-only coverage whether you carry coverage or not), if available through employer
+- Health insurance information (total cost for family or other plan which includes the child, whether you carry the coverage or not), if available through employer

 - Other material specified on this list